Programme

 10:30 COFFEE

 11:00 Inger Skrede: Population biology, dispersal and conservation biology of wood-inhabiting fungi: PDF.
+Evolution of wood decay mechanisms: PDF.

 13:00 LUNCH